geoign/toporgb/README.md

 TopoRGB is a DEM readable to everyone - humans, machines, and multimodal AIs.

 ## Resolution
-TopoRGB has approx. 1-m height resolution.
+TopoRGB has theoretically 1-m height resolution.

 By default, TopoRGB PNG is decoded to GeoTIFF in integer format.